 “Our universities do not teach teachers how to (teach reading) at the undergraduate level,” Daprocida said.
 “It’s philosophy of education, sociology of education, classroom management.
 I mean, I can’t even remember.
 It’s been so long since I’ve been to school, but they are coming through a traditional track not knowing how to teach reading, just the overall basic components of it.”

 As principal of a high-needs urban school with 1,260 students, up from 830 six years ago, she more than has her hands full just trying to keep her students and her 130 teachers on track.
-But she also is faced with narrowing a stunning word deficit: Children living in poverty hear 30 million fewer words by age 4 than children in higher-income households
+But she also is faced with narrowing a stunning word deficit: Children living in poverty hear 30 million fewer words by age 4 than children in higher-income households, according to researchers.

 Daprocida said she and her colleagues have tried different approaches to improve reading levels, but nothing was moving the students.